zalando/postgres-operator/docs/reference/cluster_manifest.md

   [the reference schedule format](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) into account.
 Optional.
 Default is: "30 00 \* \* \*"

+* enableConnectionPool
+  Tells the operator to create a connection pool with a database.
+If this field is true, a connection pool deployment will be created even if `connectionPool` section is empty.

 ## Postgres parameters

 Those parameters are grouped under the `postgresql` top-level key, which is